- Featured Events

 - Today's Events

 - Browse by Organization

 We often think of technologies as dehumanizing: smartphones, social media, and mobile devices create a high-tech barrier between us and the world, or between us and our better selves.
-In this workshop, I argue that our relationships with technologies are actually quite profound, and that we have a great capacity to use them to extend our physical and cognitive abilities.
-Our dissatisfaction with today’s technologies is the result of bad design by companies that seek to capture and commodity our attention, and mindless use.
-However, we can learn to regain control over our digital lives and extended selves by practicing what I call contemplative computing.
+In this workshop, Alex argues that our relationships with technologies are actually quite profound, and that we have a great capacity to use them to extend our physical and cognitive abilities.
+Our dissatisfaction with today’s technologies is the result of mindless use and bad design by companies that seek to capture and commoditize our attention.
+However, we can learn to regain control over our digital lives and extended selves by practicing what Alex calls contemplative computing.

 - Sunday, November 4, 2018